uvaaland/cig_llnl_workshop/run_adj_solver.md

       SAVE_FORWARD                    = .true.   # save last frame of forward simulation or not

+We need the output seismograms ot be in `ASCII` format, so we change the `Par_file` accordingly:

+      # output format for the seismograms (one can use either or all of the three formats)
+      OUTPUT_SEISMOS_ASCII_TEXT       = .true.
+      OUTPUT_SEISMOS_SAC_BINARY       = .false.

-To save memory, we will also set the visualization parameters in the `Par-file` to `.false.` as follows:
+Furthermore, to save memory, we will also set the visualization parameters in the `Par_file` to `.false.` as follows:

       ...